Skip to main content

 • 10m @ 2.15g/t gold from 47m

-• Five rigs operating on site with recent shift from infill, geotechnical drilling to resource extension and exploration drilling.
-Exploration and resource extension drilling underway at Adiopan, Herman, Baffia and Begnopan
+• Multiple rigs operating on site with drilling underway at Adiopan, Herman (south), Baffia and Kotoka.

 Managing Director, Justin Tremain commented: